PapersOfMathieuNls/clever-commit/combined.md

 Other studies that aim to predict risky changes use the entropy of a given change [@Hassan2009] and the size of the change combined with files being changed [@Kamei2013].

 These techniques operate at different levels of the systems and may require the presence of the entire source code.
-In addition, the reliance of metrics may result of false positives.
+In addition, the reliance of metrics may result in high false positives rates.
 We need a way to to validate whether a suspicious change is indeed risky.
 In this paper,  we address this issue using a two-phase process that combines the use of metrics to detect suspicious risky changes, and code matching to increase the detect accuracy.
-As we will show in the evaluation section, CLEVER reduces the number of false positives while keeping good accuracy.
+As we will show in the evaluation section, CLEVER reduces the number of false positives while keeping good recall.
 In addition, CLEVER  operates at commit-time for preventing the introduction of faults before they reach the code repository.
 Through interactions with Ubisoft developers, we found that this integrates well with the workflow of developers.

 ## Automatic Patch Generation

 One feature of CLEVER  is the ability to propose fixes that can help developers correct the detected risky commit.
 This is similar in principle to the work on automatic patch generation.
-Pan *et al.* and  Kim *et al.* proposed two approaches that extract and apply fix patterns [REF].
-Pan *et al.*  identified 27 patterns and were able to fix 45.7% - 63.6% of bugs using of the proposed patterns.
+Pan *et al.* and  Kim *et al.* proposed two approaches that extract and apply fix patterns [@Pan2008; @Kim2013].
+Pan *et al.*  identified 27 patterns and were able to fix 45.7% - 63.6% of bugs using one of the proposed patterns.
 The patterns found by Kim *et al.* are mined from human-written patches and were able to successfully generate patches for 27 out of 119 bugs.
 The tool by Kim *et al.*, named PAR, is similar to the second part of CLEVER where we propose fixes.
 Our approach also mines potential fixes from human-written patches found in the historical data.
 In our work, we do not generate patches,  but instead  propose known patches to developers for further assessment.
 It has also been shown that patch generation is useful in understanding and debugging the causes of faults [@tao2014automatically].

 Despite the advances in the field of automatic patch generation, this task remains overly complex.
 Developers expect from tools high quality patches that can be safely deployed.
-Many studies proposed a classification of what is considered  an acceptable quality patch for an automatically generated patch technique to be adopted in industry [@Dallmeier; @le2012systematic; @le2015should].
+Many studies proposed a classification of what is considered  an acceptable quality patch for an automatically generated patch to be adopted in industry [@Dallmeier; @le2012systematic; @le2015should].

 # The CLEVER Approach {#sec:CLEVERT}

 Figures \ref{fig:CLEVERT1}, \ref{fig:CLEVERT3} and \ref{fig:CLEVERT2} show an overview of the CLEVER approach, which consists of two parallel processes.

-In the first process (Figures \ref{fig:CLEVERT1} and \ref{fig:CLEVERT3}), CLEVER manages events happening on project tracking systems to extract fault-introducing commits and commits used to  provide the corresponding fixes.
+In the first process (Figures \ref{fig:CLEVERT1} and \ref{fig:CLEVERT3}), CLEVER manages events happening on project tracking systems to extract fault-introducing commits and commits and their corresponding fixes.
 For simplicity reasons, in the rest of this paper, we refer to commits that are used to fix defects as _fix-commits_.
 We use the term _defect-commit_ to mean a commit that introduces a fault.

 The project tracking component of CLEVER listens to bug (or issue) closing events of Ubisoft projects.
-Currently,CLEVER is tested with 12 large projects within Ubisoft.
+Currently, CLEVER is tested with 1 large project within Ubisoft and have been evaluated with 11 other large projects.
 These projects share many dependencies.
 We clustered them based on their dependencies with the aim to improve the accuracy of CLEVER.
 This clustering step is important in order to identify faults that may exist due to dependencies, while enhancing the quality of the proposed fixes.
-Applying CLEVER to projects that are not related to each other may turn to be ineffective.
+Applying CLEVER to projects that are not related to each other is ineffective as shown in our experiments.

 \input{tex/approach}

-In the second process (Figure \ref{fig:CLEVERT2}), CLEVER intercepts incoming commits before leaving the developers' workstation using the concept of pre-commit hooks.
-A pre-commit hook is a script that is executed at commit-time and it is supported by most major code versioning systems such as Github.
+In the second process (Figure \ref{fig:CLEVERT2}), CLEVER intercepts incoming commits before they leave developers' workstations using the concept of pre-commit hooks.
+A pre-commit hook is a script that is executed at commit-time and it is supported by most major code versioning systems such as _Git_.
 There are two types of hooks: client-side and server-side.
 Client-side hooks are triggered by operations such as committing and merging, whereas server-side hooks run on network operations such as receiving pushed commits.
 These hooks can be used for different purposes such as checking compliance with coding rules, or the automatic execution of unit tests.
 A pre-commit hook runs before a developer specifies a commit message.

-Ubisoft's developers use pre-commit hooks for all sorts of reasons such as identifying the tasks that are addressed by the commit at hand, specifying the reviewers who review the commit, and so on.
+Ubisoft's developers use pre-commit hooks for all sorts of reasons such as identifying the tasks that are addressed by the commit at hand, specifying the reviewers who will review the commit, and so on.
 Implementing this part of CLEVER as a pre-commit hook is an important step towards the integration of CLEVER with the workflow of developers at Ubisoft.
 The developers  do not have to download, install, and understand additional tools in order to use CLEVER.

 Once the commit is intercepted, we compute code and process metrics associated with this commit.
 The selected metrics are discussed further in Section \ref{sec:offline}.
 The result is a feature vector (Step 4) that is used for classifying the commit as _risky_ or _non-risky_.

 If  the commit is classified as _non-risky_, then the process stops, and the commit can be transferred from the developer's workstation to the central repository. _Risky_ commits, on the other hand, are further analysed in order to reduce the number of false positives (healthy commits that are detected as risky).
-We achieve this by first extracting the code block that is modified by the developer in order to apply the commit and then comparing it to code blocks of known fault-introducing commits.
+We achieve this by first extracting the code blocks that are modified by the developer and then compare them to code blocks of known fault-introducing commits.

 ## Clustering Projects {#sec:clustering}

 We cluster projects according to their dependencies.
 The rationale is that projects that share dependencies are most likely to contain defects caused by misuse of these dependencies.
 In this step, the project dependencies are analysed and saved into a single NoSQL graph database as shown in Figure \ref{fig:CLEVERT3}.
 A node corresponds to a project that is connected to other projects on which it depends.
 Dependencies can be _external_ or _internal_ depending on whether the products are created in-house or supplied by a third-party.
 For confidentiality reasons, we cannot reveal the name of the projects involved in the project dependency graph.
 We show the 12 projects in yellow color with their dependencies in blue color in Figure \ref{fig:dep-graph}.
+In total, we discovered 405 distinct dependencies that internal and external both.
 The resulting partitioning is shown in Figure \ref{fig:network-sample}.

 \input{tex/dependencies}